north-dallas-developers/learn/dragonruby/session-1-for-beginners.md

 end
 ```

-# HEAD is now at d4866902 Show them the solution show them the passage of time.
+# Show them the solution show them the passage of time.
 Give them a crash course on inputs using the repl, and tell them to add a ship to scene that you can control.
 Tell them to add thruster particles coming out of the ship too.

 ```ruby
 def defaults args